 - It has an adjustable draw weight (when you loosen the bolt, the draw weight will decrease by 5lbs. and when you tighten them, they will increase the weight 5 lbs.).

-- It’s the best compound bow for beginners.
+- It’s a very great compound bow for beginners.

 - Because of its hefty 4.4 lbs. weight, it’s difficult to use for a long period of time.

 Bottom Line: If you’re looking for an accurate and powerful bow that is perfect for the beginner, then the SAS Rage 70 is the one you need.
 It comes at a great price and is easy to use.

 Mid-High Price Range

 This bestseller has taken shooting and hunting into the next level.
 It offers incredible adjustability to match your development making it worthy to be dubbed as the “best compound bow under $500”.
 With combined Diamond performance and versatility, this bow features draw length adjustment from 13”-31” and draw weight adjustment from 5-70lbs.
 It even comes with a redesigned cam system that launches arrows at up to 310 fps.
 Measuring 31.5” one axle to the other, it delivers an effective let-off of 80% so you can easily hold full draw when you need to.

 - It comes with a whisker biscuit and a quiver.